• Request Info

 • Share Your News

-Students visit while relaxing at the HSS Amphitheatre on September 04, 2024.
+Student hangout while relaxing at the HSS Amphitheatre on November 06, 2025.
 Photo by Steven Bridges/University of Tennessee.

 Welcome to the Department of Africana Studies!
 For more than 50 years, we have studied and celebrated the traditions, history, and agency of the African Americans who were instrumental in the emergence of Africana Studies in the United States.